HolosDev/CEREScript-Core01/README.md

 * Could edit only for *current* value
   * Do not manipulating past/future value
-  * Also, no Historical Variable and DB
+  * Also, no Historic Variable and DB
-    * Historical manipulation against variables/spools is only used for HistoryGrapher/StorioGrapher
+    * Historic manipulation against variables/spools is only used for HistoryGrapher/StorioGrapher
 * No branching
   * Currently, branching is designed clearly for StorioGrapher.
 But, branching is also mentioned for the interpreter's rewinding feature of Project Chloe/Holos.